Want to learn more about the morning after pill?

 If you vomit less than 2 hours after you take it, take another dose immediately.

 You must continue using your regular method of birth control.

 Or consult your doctor immediately and get a daily birth control pill.

 The emergency contraceptive pill should be taken within 24 hours after unprotected sex.

 According to a study in the American Journal of Obstetrics and Gynecology:

 The morning-after pill is not as effective as your regular contraception.
 It is only for emergencies.

-So don’t take it as your main form of birth control pill.
+So don’t take it as your primary form of birth control pill.
 That’s why it’s called a “morning-after pill.”